jayanthv86/okta_oauth/README.md

 ## Resource password flow

-You can run the below commands as is, if you have curl installed or use postman:
+You can run the below commands as is, if you have curl installed or use postman.

+Make sure to use the client credential of the native app OIDC client app.
 First authenticate by providing the client credentials against the authenticate end point:

 ```